 What is English?

-ENGLISH is a skill based subject, taught through shared schemes of work in half term blocks, differentiated appropriately for individual groups.
+ENGLISH is a skill based subject, taught through shared schemes of work, differentiated appropriately for individual groups.
 Through KS3 – 5, these skills are progressively addressed with increasing complexity and depth as students are prepared to be autonomous and resilient learners.
 Long and medium term plans are consistent across all classes, but staff are free to adapt and create individual lesson plans (although there is a shared bank of lessons which staff can use or adapt.)
 These schemes are continuously evaluated and adapted and all staff, are involved in their development and creation.

 At all key stages, staff keep individual records of all levelled work in order to track progress of their individual groups as well as maintaining shared tracking which allows for a strong overview of student progress across all classes and key stages.